(855) 924-532024/7 Admissions

 Best in Bergen County

-Compare Opioid Subtypes: Heroin vs. Fentanyl vs. Prescription Opioids
+How Do Opioid Subtypes Compare: Heroin vs. Fentanyl vs. Prescription Opioids?

 All opioid use disorders are treated with the same core protocol, MAT plus evidence-based therapy, but onset, withdrawal speed, overdose risk, and relapse profile differ meaningfully across the three most common entry pathways.
 Use this table to identify which detail page applies, then follow the link to the specific clinical and contextual angles for that pathway.